Primitive neuroectodermal tumour (PNET)

 - The type of PNET

 - The position of the tumour in your body

 - Whether the tumour has spread to other parts of the body

 - Your age and general health (these tumours are more common in children)

 All treatments have side effects.
-These usually happen when your child is having treatment or very soon afterwards.
-There are medicines to help control most of these immediate side effects so tell your child’s doctor if they have any.
+These usually happen during treatment or very soon afterwards.
+There are medicines to help control most of these immediate side effects so tell your doctor or nurse if you have any.
 You can find information about the possible side effects of chemotherapy and side effects of radiotherapy treatment in the cancer treatment section.

-Many parents worry about possible long term effects of treatment.
+Many parents worry about possible long term effects of treatment on their child.
 Some children treated for PNET go on to develop long term side effects.
 But not everyone has them.
 The possible long term effects depend on

 - The type of treatment the child has had

 - The age they were when they had treatment

 It is important to remember that the risk of these long term effects is small.
 And the risk needs to be weighed up against the benefits of treatment.
 For many children, treatment will cure their cancer.